RocketChat/docs-old/5. Administrator Guides/Integrations/Zapier/README.md

 **Unflatten**: no

-> Note: Make sure that the variables in the 'text' field are resolved correctly to the built in variablels available to the particular Zap you are using.
+> Note: Make sure that the variables in the 'text' field are resolved correctly to the built in variables available to the particular Zap you are using.

 > The rest of the options can be left blank if not specified above.